Back Next

 Focused Beam Material Measurement System from Compass Technology Group

 The dielectric properties of materials may also be measured with a VNA.
 Millimeter wave VNAs are frequently used to perform material measurements.
 A sheet of material being measured is held in a frame between two antennas connected to a VNA as shown above.
-Two lenses focus the beam to transform the circular wavefronts into plane waves.
+Two lenses focus the beam to transform the circular wavefronts into plane waves at the sample position.
 The dielectric properties of a sheet material may be measured in this way.

 How Expensive is a VNA?

 The network analyzer cost will vary greatly depending on several factors.
-The number of ports on the instrument and the broadband frequency range of the VNA are two of the most important factors when it comes to cost.
+The number of ports on the instrument, the measurement speed and the broadband frequency range of the VNA are three of the most important factors when it comes to cost.
 Another important factor in the price of a network analyzer is the software capabilities.
 Many software features such as time domain and gating conversion, frequency offset mode, and fixture simulation (embedding/de-embedding), require additional software licensing which can dramatically increase the cost of the system.
 Fortunately, those features, and many other software features, are included at no additional cost when purchasing a CMT VNA.
-Finally. because USB VNAs are used with an external PC and do not have a built-in computer, they are a low cost network analyzer.
+Finally, because USB VNAs are used with an external PC and do not have a built-in computer, cost is lower.

-VNAs are complex pieces of test equipment, but there are a number of resources available from CMT to try to learn more about them.
+VNAs are complex pieces of test equipment, but there are a number of resources available from CMT available to learn more about them.
 You can access a couple of webinars on VNA basics here and here.
-There is another webinar on some tips and tricks for the VNA software available here
+There is another webinar on some tips and tricks for the VNA software available here.